pegnet/docs/whitepaper.md

 ## Definitions
 1. **PegNet** -- A network of tokens pegged to multiple market defined assets and values.
 Pegged Tokens -- tokens that are pegged to market values.
 These market values can be currencies, precious metals, stocks, stock indexes, etc.  A token can be pegged to any asset that has a market price.
 One pegged token for USD, (1 pUSD) has a pegged target value of $1 USD.
-2. **PegNet Token (PNT)** --  This is the one token in the PegNet that summarizes the value of the set of pegged tokens in the market.
-The market value of all the pegged tokens is used to set the PNT value in the PegNet only during the capitalization phase of the protocol.
-After PNT is established on exchanges, exchanges will set the value of PNT.
+2. **PegNet Token (PEG)** --  This is the one token in the PegNet that summarizes the value of the set of pegged tokens in the market.
+The market value of all the pegged tokens is used to set the PEG value in the PegNet only during the capitalization phase of the protocol.
+After PEG is established on exchanges, exchanges will set the value of PEG.
 3. **PegNet Address** -- A cryptographic address understood by the PegNet.
 Each address potentially holds balances of any of the Pegged Tokens.
 4. **Oracle Price** -- Each Pegged Token has a price gathered from the markets, and documented on chain as the Oracle Price in USD for each token.
 5. **Pegged Token Conversion** -- a conversion can be recorded on the PegNet to convert pegged tokens from one pegged token to another, at the oracle price.
 A conversion destroys the source token, and creates the destination token, with no change of value other than the fee.
 The fee is burned.
 Also note that no change of control is involved by a pegged token conversion.
 This is user initiated, and the conversion changes the balances of the Pegged Tokens tied to the PegNet address.
 6. **PegNet Transaction** -- a transaction moving pegged tokens from one address to another.

 ## Implementation
 The Pegged Network implementation is very simple.
-First of all, the Peg (PNT) is the base token of the PegNet.
-To boot strap the network the value of PNT will be pegged to 1 to 1 with the aggregated value of all the assets on the network.
-After PNT is listed on exchanges the peg will be removed and the PNT price will be allowed to float according to the market price on the exchanges.
+First of all, the Peg (PEG) is the base token of the PegNet.
+To boot strap the network the value of PEG will be pegged to 1 to 1 with the aggregated value of all the assets on the network.
+After PEG is listed on exchanges the peg will be removed and the PEG price will be allowed to float according to the market price on the exchanges.

 ![Alt text](images/PNWP-slide-figure-2.png "PegNet overview illustration 2")

 A Pegged Network works by allowing users to convert between assets as they wish, according to a set of prices supplied by the Oracles parties that publish price data to the Pegged Network.
 See the section on Oracles.
-When a Pegged Network launches, there are only PNT tokens created through mining and the burning of the Factom Protocol’s FCT token to pFCT. pFCT can be converted to other assets according to the Oracle prices.
-And PNT can be priced by the assets in the PegNet, allowing its conversion into other assets.
+When a Pegged Network launches, there are only PEG tokens created through mining and the burning of the Factom Protocol’s FCT token to pFCT. pFCT can be converted to other assets according to the Oracle prices.
+And PEG can be priced by the assets in the PegNet, allowing its conversion into other assets.
 When the Peg is converted, it is destroyed, and the pegged token is created.
 The source of the conversion is the backing for the creation of the destination.

 ## Arbitrage as a Stability Mechanism
 Arbitrage will be the mechanism to maintain the pegged prices on exchanges.
 Consider the case in the figure below.
-In this example, pUSD is being priced at .95 cents at an exchange, while PegNet can convert 1 PNT (worth $3 at the exchange)  to 3 pUSD.
+In this example, pUSD is being priced at .95 cents at an exchange, while PegNet can convert 1 PEG (worth $3 at the exchange)  to 3 pUSD.

 First Image

 ![Alt text](images/PNWP-trade-figure-1.png "trade illustration 1")

-A savvy trader can now use PNT to buy pUSD at a discount on the exchange, while making the opposite conversion on the Pegged Network:
+A savvy trader can now use PEG to buy pUSD at a discount on the exchange, while making the opposite conversion on the Pegged Network:

 Second Image

 ![Alt text](images/PNWP-trade-figure-2.png "trade illustration 2")

 In this example, users are motivated to buy up low priced pUSD on exchanges, since the peg value of pUSD is below the market for USD.
 Users can both wait for the peg to recover, or go to the Peg Network and maintain their position with a balancing conversion on the Pegged Network.
-The gain is a shade over 5 percent, and in the example above the user takes that 5% in PNT.
+The gain is a shade over 5 percent, and in the example above the user takes that 5% in PEG.
 Of course, they can easily take the 5 percent in USD as well.

 The same principle also applies in reverse.
 In the figure above, the pUSD token is priced higher on an exchange than the value that can be gained from conversion of token through PegNet.
-Users are then motivated to buy PNT with high priced pUSD on exchanges, since the peg value of pUSD is above the market for USD.
+Users are then motivated to buy PEG with high priced pUSD on exchanges, since the peg value of pUSD is above the market for USD.
 First Image

 ![Alt text](images/PNWP-trade-figure-3.png "trade illustration 3")

  Users can simply take their gain on the exchange, or go to the Peg Network and maintain their position with a balancing conversion on the Pegged Network.
 The gain is a shade over 5 percent, and in the example above the user takes that 5% in pUSD on the exchange.
-Of course, they could keep their gain in PNT too.
+Of course, they could keep their gain in PEG too.
 Second Image

 ![Alt text](images/PNWP-trade-figure-4.png "trade illustration 4")